2018 Shanghai Darts Masters

 The 2018 21.co.uk Shanghai Darts Masters was the third staging of the tournament by the Professional Darts Corporation and the second entry in the 2018 World Series of Darts.
-The tournament featured 16 players (eight PDC players facing eight regional qualifiers) and was held at the Pullman Hotel in Shanghai, China from 13–14 July 2018.
+The tournament featured 16 players (eight PDC players facing eight regional qualifiers) and was held at the Pullman Hotel in Shanghai, China from 13 to 14 July 2018.

 Michael van Gerwen was the defending champion after defeating Dave Chisnall 8–0 in the final of the 2017 event, but he lost 8–4 in the semi-finals to Michael Smith.

 Smith went on to win his first World Series title by beating Rob Cross 8–2 in the final.

 Prize money

 The total prize fund was £60,000.

 Qualifiers

 The eight invited PDC representatives are (seeded according to the 2018 World Series of Darts Order of Merit):